-- Overpaid wages
+Overpaid wages

-- Deductions agreed with an employer – for example, unpaid annual leave.
+- Deductions agreed with an employer (such as unpaid leave)

-But if your employer has deducted money from your wages which you believe to be unauthorised, you’ll want to know what you can do about it.
+But if your employer has deducted money from your wages and you believe this to be unauthorised, there are steps that you can take.

 If you believe that your employer owes you money, the first thing you should do is raise the issue directly with your employer.
-After all, it’s possible that it was a simple mistake that can be quickly rectified.
-It may also be that knowing you’re prepared to take action to obtain your money is incentive enough for your employer to resolve the matter.
+After all, it's possible that it's a simple mistake that can be quickly rectified.
+Also, by letting your employer know that you're prepared to take action to obtain your money, this could be incentive enough for them to resolve the matter.

 You should set out your concerns in writing; either in an email or a letter.
 Either way, you should keep a copy for yourself just in case you need to use the correspondence as evidence later down the line.
 If you're a member of a Trade Union you may also want to contact them for advice.

 If your employer still refuses to pay the money you are owed, your next option is take them to an Employment Tribunal.
-However, before you do this you will have to attempt ACAS Early Conciliation, whereby an independent third party tries to help you resolve the dispute without the need for a Tribunal..
+However, before you do this you will have to attempt ACAS Early Conciliation.
+ACAS is an independent third party which will try to help you resolve the dispute without the need for a Tribunal..

-Should ACAS Early Conciliation prove unsuccessful, you can proceed to an Employment Tribunal.
-At an Employment Tribunal, a Judge will decide whether or not your employer owes you money, and, if so, how much.
-Your employer will then be ordered to pay the money owed, together with interest if they don’t pay you promptly.
+If ACAS Early Conciliation proves unsuccessful, you can then proceed to an Employment Tribunal.
+At the Employment Tribunal a Judge will decide whether or not your employer owes you money and, if so, how much.
+Your employer will then be ordered to pay the money owed, together with interest if they don't pay you promptly.

 Claims for unpaid wages or unauthorised deductions are subject to a time limit of three months minus one day.
-This time limit starts from the date on which you should have been paid the money in question by your employer.
+This time limit starts from the date on which your employer should have paid the money to you.
 The clock will stop during ACAS Early Conciliation proceedings, but will begin again once they have come to an end.
-So if you’re thinking about making a claim against your employer, or your former employer, you need to act quickly.
+So if you're thinking about making a claim against your employer (or former employer) it's important that you act quickly.